Teaching your kids to be responsible shouldn’t give you gray hair. Read these 5 Easy Steps for Teaching Responsibility and be inspired!

 If they tried really hard, make sure they know you are proud of them.

 And if they failed to accomplish the task (whether they tried or not), YOU need to help them practice.
 This isn’t a punishment.
 This is you coming alongside them and helping them understand how to get their tasks done.
+Find ways to practice what they are learning in our Work Unto The Lord Bible study

-If you do that several times and the child is still missing the mark… do more training!
+If you do that several times and the child is still missing the mark, do more training!
 The only time I give consequences is when a child is blatantly disrespectful to me (basically, if they refuse to do something).
 Then a creative consequence is in order!
 Otherwise, help them learn.
 Be their encourager.

 That’s it!
 Here are the 5 easy steps for teaching responsibility to your children again:

-- Have the right expectations.
+- Start with the right expectations.

 - Teach the process step-by-step.